karllhughes/learn/_posts/2020-09-12-hiring-rubric.markdown

 ---
 layout: post
-title: Creating a Hiring Rubric for Technical Writers
+title: How to Create a Hiring Rubric for Technical Writers
 author: karl
 date: 2020-09-12
 categories: content-management